|Salary:||£44,283 to £52,430 per annum (including London Allowance)*|

 We carry out outstanding research and deliver excellent teaching at both undergraduate and postgraduate level: we ranked 11th in the Research Excellence Framework (REF 2014) for the quality of our research output, and in teaching we are typically in the top 10 in the UK for graduate prospects (e.g., Guardian 2022).

 Over the past seven years, we have undertaken an ambitious plan of expansion: eighteen new academic members of staff were appointed, new undergraduate and integrated-masters programmes were created, and multiple new postgraduate-taught programmes were launched.
 We have strong research groups in the broad areas of Intelligent Systems, Machine Learning, Algorithms and Complexity, and Programming Languages and Systems, as well as good connections with the Information Security Group.
-We are also involved in multiple inter/multidisciplinary activities, from electrical engineering to psychology and social sciences.
+We are involved in multiple inter/multidisciplinary activities, from electrical engineering to psychology and social sciences.
 Our research strength generates significant interest and collaborative opportunity from universities and third stream partners.
+Royal Holloway also recently launched a research catalyst “Transformative Digital Technologies, Security and Society,” which we aim to contribute to.

 The successful candidate will help us seek and seize opportunities for research funding and industrial engagement.
 They will hold a PhD or equivalent, and will have a proven research record with a solid background in the underlying theory.
 Experience in attracting funding, engaging with industry, or contributing to outreach activities would also be valuable.